Find your care

 Most testicular cancers start in the germ cells, which make sperm.
 That’s why they are called germ cell tumors (GCT).
 Two main types of GCTs are:

-- Seminoma: This most common type of GCT.
+- Seminoma: This is the most common type of GCT.

 - Non-seminoma germ cell tumor (NSGCT): This type occurs as one or more of four main subtypes that may appear alone or in combination and can spread to the lymph nodes or other area of the body: